Using Web Components in Adobe Edge Delivery Services Blocks

 and loadScript

+The benefits are significant.
+Isolated components are easier to maintain because they have clear boundaries.
 Reusability becomes natural when components can be shared across blocks.
-You get consistent behaviour and styling without code duplication.
 Since these are native browser features, there's no framework overhead - just efficient rendering and solid performance.

 Getting Started